O man is it going to be expensive, I thought to myself when thinking about going there.

 I am going to tell you how it’s possible to do each region cheaply plus general information.

 I went to most of the main places of interest and some offbeat ones as well and those are what I’ll cover, as that is what most will want to see.

 Getting a Visa and Arriving There.

 You can get a visa on arrival for most nationalities, whether it’s by land or flying.
 A 10 days visa will cost around $13 and the next option is the 30 day visa for $50.
-You can extend there to double your time if need and is easily done in a few minutes at the immigration at the airport.
+You can extend that in Oman to double your time if you need to and is easily done in a few minutes at the immigration at the airport.

 Oman itself is amazing and that alone should get you to visit.
 Another reason is that enough cheap flights pass through Muscat between Asia and Europe as a stopover.
 It’s also very easy to get to from Dubai (another cheap flight stopover place) by bus in around 6 hours.

 Where to Stay and Getting Around.

 As mentioned before stay with Idress in Muscat.
 It’s still not a super-cheap option but for the first few nights there try and meet other travellers at Idress’s and then go camping together or share hotel rooms to save money.
 A hostel network is non-existent so you would have to opt for hotels which average $30 a night upwards for a single room.